Bridging the Gap: Providing Post-Hoc Symbolic Explanations for Sequential Decision-Making Problems with Inscrutable Representations: Appendix

 \subsection{Concept Collection}

 For the Sokoban variants, we wanted to collect at least the list of concepts from people.
 We used surveys to collect the set of concepts.
 The survey allowed participants to interact with the game through a web interface, and at the end, they were asked to specify game concepts that they thought were relevant for particular actions.
 Each user was asked to specify a set of concepts that they thought were relevant for four actions in the game.
 They were introduced to the idea of concepts and their effect on the action by using PACMAN as an example and presenting three example concepts.
+The exact instructions and screenshots of the interface used for Sokoban-cell can be found in the file Sokoban\_cell\_survey.pdf in the directory Study\_Website\_Pdfs, which is part of the supplementary file zip.
 For Sokoban-switch, we collected data from six participants, four of whom were asked to specify concepts for push actions and two people for move actions.
 For Sokoban-cell, we collected data from seven participants, six of whom were asked to specify concepts for push actions, and one was asked to specify concepts for move action.
 We went through the submitted concepts and clustered them into unique concepts using their description.
 We skipped ones where they just listed strategies rather than concepts describing the state.
 We removed two concepts from the Sokoban-cell list and two from Sokoban-switch because we couldn't make sense of the concept being described there.
 For Sokoban-switch, we received 25 unique concepts, and for Sokoban-cell, we collected 38 unique concepts.
 We wrote scripts for each of the concepts and used it to sample example states.
 We ran the sampler for 1000 episodes to collect the examples for the concepts.
 We trained classifiers for each of the concepts that generated more than 10 positive examples for the concepts.
 For sokoban-switch, we removed two additional concepts because their training set didn't contain any positive examples.
 We had, on average, 178.46 positive examples for Sokoban-cell per concept and 215.55 for Sokoban-switch.
 We used all the other samples as negative examples.
 We again used 70\% of samples for training and the remaining for testing.
 We used Convolutional Neural Networks (CNNs) based classifiers for the Sokoban variants.
 The CNN architecture involved four convolutional layers, followed by three fully connected layers that give a binary classification output.
 The average accuracy of the Sokoban-switch was 99.46\%, and Sokoban-cell was 99.34\%.
+The code used for sampling and training for each domain can be found under the folder COST\_TRAINER (inside the directory BLACKBOX\_CODE).
+The classifier network is specified in the file CNNnetwork.py.
+The details on how to run them are provided in the README file in the root code directory.